 Arjen Lucassen left the band after recording this album and playing a few shows together with Lori Linstruth – the female lead guitar player.
-And what a talent too, she really (really, really) plays this guitar well.
+And what a talent too.
 The keyboard is very skillfully served by Alejandro Millan on this vinyl delight, always much in the background, never taking over.
-Alejandro left the band as well in 2007.
+Millan left the band as well in 2007.

 And the record is best consumed in one piece and by way of its structure best seen in concert.
-Stream of Passion clearly manufactured this album to please the crowd.
+Stream of Passion clearly manufactured this album to please the crowd, a piece tailor-made for live shows.
 And it is a pity that they did not continue in the same vein for the follow-on albums.
 Because this kind of tune really fills the music hall.

 No track is really bad and it will depend on preference and taste which one will go first.
-I can recommend Passion – of course, Haunted – in a geeky kind of way.
-It is an irresistible mix between spoken vocals in Spanish and a refrain in English with medieval/melodic elements in there.
-A very Gothic taste – I like it.
+I can recommend Passion – of course, and Haunted – in a geeky kind of way.
+It is an irresistible mix between spoken vocals in Spanish and a refrain in English with melodic elements in there.
+A track with a truly Gothic feel to it.

 Wherever You Are eerily mixes atmospheric passages with downturned guitar interludes and a solo thrown in.
 Embrace the Storm – the title song – again surprises with soft passages and harder ones.

 Finally, Embrace the Storm – the album – displays a passionate and exuberant style.
-A happy jambalaya of styles that defies boxes, silos and genres.
+A happy jambalaya of juicy flavors that defies boxes, silos, and genres.
 Very difficult to place into this area or that, it just rockets ahead to passionate musical stardom.

 It is this energetic authenticity that really delivers.
 Listening to the album for a few times, you will find yourself irresistibly drawn to it.
 Like a bee to honey.
 It WILL get under your skin and follow you around, mark my words.